Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Applications

 Let $C(f)$ denote the set of critical points of $f$ and $V(f)$ the set of critical values.

-Suppose $z_i \in V(f) \cap J_f$.
-The orbit of this critical value is very sensitive to small perturbations by $\aphi^{-1}$.
-We will therefore here only consider the case where all critical points and critical values of $f$ are contained in the interior of $K_f$.
-We will moreover restrict to hyperbolic $f$ since in the parabolic case a periodic point may shift to the basin of infinity under arbitrary small perturbations.
+Suppose $z_i \in V(f) \cap J(f)$.
+The orbit of this critical value is very sensitive to small perturbations by $\aphi$.
+Therefore, here we will consider only the case where all critical points and critical values of $f$ are contained in the interior of $K(f)$.
+We will moreover restrict to hyperbolic $f$ since in the parabolic case a point in a parabolic basin may shift to the basin of infinity under arbitrary small perturbations.

 So suppose in the following that $f$ is a monic centered hyperbolic polynomial with all critical points in the interior of the filled Julia set.
-Note that in the following $d(X,Y) = \inf_{x \in X, y\in Y} \vv x - y \vv$, while $d_H$ denotes the asymmetric Hausdorff semi-distance $d_H(X, Y) = \sup_{x\in X} \inf_{y \in Y} \vv x - y \vv $.
+Note that in the following $d(X,Y) = \inf_{x \in X, y\in Y} \vv x - y \vv$, while $d_h$ denotes the asymmetric Hausdorff semi-distance $d_h(X, Y) = \sup_{x\in X} \inf_{y \in Y} \vv x - y \vv $.